 During 2015 we were placed 5th in the NW area contest at Blackpool and achieved a 1st place and two 2nd places in the Saddleworth Whit Friday March contest; later that year we went to Rochdale to contest in the third section and were again successful in being awarded the 2nd place.

-The achievements of the Band during 2014-2016 resulted in promotion and the Band are now classed as a Second Section Band as of January 2016.
+The achievements of the Band during 2014-2016 resulted in promotion and the Band were classed as a Second Section Band as of January 2016.
+Since then due to the loss of some players due to other commitments we have been re-classed as third section.
+The Band however are determined to regain a position in the second section as soon as possible.